czylabsonasa/PerOrPol/readme.md

 @assert step(x1)==x2 && step(x2)==x3 && step(x3)==x1

 ```
-* it is my 1st "package" in julia - still try to learn the stuff.
+* This is my 1st "package" in julia - still try to learn the stuff.
+The functions (in different form)
+was used in generating moodle-quizzes for my numerical mathematics courses.